Remembering 1963 through NARA Records

 On the evening of June 11, 1963, President John F. Kennedy gave a nationally televised speech in support of Civil Rights to thousands around the country and the world.
 Within hours after the speech, Civil Rights activist Medgar Evers was gunned down in his own driveway.
 Evers, a World War II veteran, was the field secretary for the National Association for the Advancement of Colored People (NAACP) in Mississippi, who organized boycotts, set up NAACP chapters, and assisted with the enrollment of James Meredith in to the University of Mississippi.
 Evers was born on July 2, 1925 in Decatur, Mississippi.
 He served in the United States Army during World War II and earned his Bachelor of Arts Degree in Business Administration from Alcorn College.
 Evers married Myrlie Beasley in 1951 and together they had three children.

 The National Archives holds several types of records relating to the life and legacy of Medgar Evers.
 Record Group 65 Records of the Federal Bureau of Investigation (FBI) consists of case files, affidavits, correspondences, maps, newspaper clippings, and photographs on the investigation of the assassination of Evers and the resulting trial of White Citizens’ Council member Byron de la Beckwith who was charged with his murder.
 Also, within this record group are records documenting the Memorial March for Medgar Evers that was sponsored by the NAACP in 1963 and in 1970.
 These records must be screened for personal privacy [FOIA (b)(6)] and law enforcement information [FOIA (b)(7)] prior to public release.
-Available through the online Archival Research Catalog (ARC) are scanned images of FBI investigations on the emerging Medgar Evers Rifle Clubs.
+Available through the online catalog are scanned images of FBI investigations on the emerging Medgar Evers Rifle Clubs (located within the Classification 157 (Civil Unrest) Headquarters Case Files, 1957-1978).
 These clubs started in Cleveland, Ohio after the brutal murder of a white clergyman who was involved in a civil rights protest.
 Led by Lewis Robinson, these rifle clubs spread across the country in order to protect civil rights protesters.

 As part of the continuing Civil Rights protest in the 1960s, A. Philip Randolph (Brotherhood of Sleeping Car Porters), James Farmer (CORE), John Lewis (SNCC), Martin Luther King, Jr. (SCLC), Roy Wilkins (NAACP) and Whitney Young (National Urban League) organized a major march on the National Mall to raise national attention of and to support upcoming legislation concerning social and economic injustices found around the country.
 Bayard Rustin, a long-time activist, coordinated and implemented the logistics of the MOW.
 On August 28, 1963, an estimated 200,000 to 300,000 people gathered in front of the Lincoln Memorial to hear musical selections by Mahalia Jackson, Bob Dylan, and the Eva Jessye Choir, as well as speeches by Walter Reuther, Floyd McKissick, and the famous “I Have a Dream” speech by Rev. Martin Luther King, Jr.